Sudden awakening: Korean Seon

-Popularisation in the west
+Japanese Zen

 When Zen was introduced in the west, the Rinzai stories of unconventional masters and sudden enlightenment caught the popular imagination.
 D. T. Suzuki was a seminal influence in this regard.
 It was Suzuki's contention that a Zen satori (awakening) was the goal of the tradition's training.
 As Suzuki portrayed it, Zen Buddhism was a highly practical religion whose emphasis on direct experience made it particularly comparable to forms of mystical experience that scholars such as William James had emphasized as the fountainhead of all religious sentiment.

-Indian spirituality

-The emphasis on direct experience is also recognized in forms of Indian spirituality, which gained popularity in the west in 1960s and 1970s, and further influenced the discourse on awakening in the west.